noaione/yuusha-shoukan-ln/sources/v06/chapter6.md

 hungry, so with it being a great food, I don’t conside—Wait, what kind of stupid questions are you saying now?!]

-A self-tsukkomi....
+A self-tsukkomi...
 How should I say this...
 These two sure are close.
 And as I thought, with this combination, Alice ended up being the tsukkomi instead of the boke.
 In fact, looking at them like this, they seemed to make a great combination, and their personality seemed to be compatible with each other.